utkarshcmu/grafana.org/content/blog/2018-05-24-timeshift-ep46.md

 [**Monitoring MySQL and MongoDB with Prometheus and Grafana – PMM**](https://computingforgeeks.com/monitoring-mysql-and-mongodb-with-prometheus-and-grafana-pmm/): The latest in Josphat's monitoring guides series covers installing Percona Monitoring and Management (PMM) on Linux to collect and visualize MySQL and MongoDB data.
 Other topics in the series include [Monitor Linux System with Grafana and Telegraf](https://computingforgeeks.com/monitor-linux-system-with-grafana-and-telegraf/) and [Monitoring Ceph Cluster with Prometheus and Grafana](https://computingforgeeks.com/monitoring-ceph-cluster-with-prometheus-and-grafana/).

 [**GPS Tracker visualized with Grafana**](https://www.thethingsnetwork.org/labs/story/gps-tracker): Björn wanted to try and build his own LoRaWAN GPS tracker and visualize his location in Grafana.
-This article walks you through the parts you'll need, steps to construct the device, format and store the data, and finally, visualize your GPS location on a map in Grafana.
+This article walks you through the parts you'll need, steps to construct the device, how to format and store the data, and finally, how to visualize your GPS location on a map in Grafana.

 [**Body measurements with Grafana on the Raspberry Pi**](https://www.spech.de/2018/05/koerpermasse-mit-grafana-auf-dem-raspberry-pi/): Sabastian has a FitPi (Fitness Raspberry Pi) which tracks his workouts, weight, BMI, etc. He decided to upgrade his previous dashbords and integrate the FitPi monitoring stack with Grafana.
+This article takes you through his journey.

 [**Monitoring the ForgeRock Identity Platform 6.0 using Prometheus and Grafana**](https://xennial-bytes.blogspot.co.uk/2018/05/all-products-within-forgerock-identity.html): Customer identity management company Foregerock released the latest version of the ForgeRock Identity Platform (6.0) which includes native support for Prometheus and Grafana.
 This post provides a detailed explanation of the new Overview dashboard.

 [**Grafana – An Open Source Software for Analytics and Monitoring**](https://www.tecmint.com/install-grafana-analytics-in-centos-ubuntu-debian/): Aaron wrote an 8 step article on how to install Grafana on Linux.
-He walks you through starting up Grafana and installing your first datasource.
+He takes you from installation to configuring your first data source.

 <br />